KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/dexp2p.md

 ## Launch

-Currently, this technology is being tested on a testchain named `DORN`
+Currently, this technology is being tested on a test chain named `DORN`

 Launch Parameters: